Sanne's books

 The Ministry of Solutions

 What if you could help other people anonymously?
 What if you could be part of an international society dedicated to helping others?
-A society which has been in existence for hundreds of years… My book, The Ministry of Solutions, came out in 2016 and has been reprinted 23 times since then.
-It sold over 55.000 copies, children seem to like it, as do parents, book sellers, teachers and reviewers.
-There are Turkish, Italian and Estonian translations.
-I never expected this book to become this popular, I worked on it for nine years, convinced it would never be published.
+A society which has been in existence for hundreds of years… My book, The Ministry of Solutions, came out in 2016 and has been reprinted 32 times since then.
+It sold over 75.000 copies, children seem to like it, as do parents, book sellers, teachers and reviewers.
+I never expected this book to become this popular, I worked on it for nine years, convinced a book about helping other people would be rather niche.
 It still makes me happy to see it in small piles in bookstores.
 The beautiful covers (and the lovely illustrations at the start of every chapter), made by the famous illustrator Mark Janssen, of course help to bring the books to the attention.

-Below is a summary of the first book, followed by a quick summary of the second, third and fourth book.
-There will be a fifth one, early 2023.
+Below is a summary of the first book, followed by a quick summary of the others.

 The Ministry of Solutions